GardeningTool/NameMC4J/README.md

 An unofficial Java based library for the NameMC API.
 The intention is for this library to be as lightweight and featureful as possible.

+This library also has a few methods which are not included in the NameMC API, such as determining whether or not the profile has an OptiFine cape.

 ## Dependencies

   NameMC4J only depends on Gson, which is not shaded into the JAR.